jean-acsas/pwa-demo/README.md

 ## Note

-This might not work on (on your version of) iOS.
+This might not work on (your version of) iOS.